brittanynicole7/home_sales/README.md

 - Created a temporary table for the parquet data.
 <img width="877" alt="Screenshot 2023-06-04 at 11 11 58 AM" src="https://github.com/brittanynicole7/home_sales/assets/119909433/040eef68-8e5a-4a16-9bb5-00a7631a2fe7">

-- Ran the query that filetrs out the view ratings with average price greater than or equal to $350,000 with the parquet DataFrame and determined the runtime and compared it to the cached version.
+- Ran the query that filters out the view ratings with average price greater than or equal to $350,000 with the parquet DataFrame and determined the runtime and compared it to the cached version.
 <img width="919" alt="Screenshot 2023-06-04 at 11 13 06 AM" src="https://github.com/brittanynicole7/home_sales/assets/119909433/6db76e68-3429-4b63-ae7e-f1943ce3772c">
 <img width="740" alt="Screenshot 2023-06-04 at 11 13 20 AM" src="https://github.com/brittanynicole7/home_sales/assets/119909433/9f5d6619-1bd9-4006-b3b1-8a019710306a">